jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 A bronze-tipped spear split its way through the crowd.
 He stopped, breathed in and looked around.
 This display of commerce, engineering, civil law makes the soldier stop and smirk.

-Now the people walking by patted him on the shoulder.
+Now the people walking by patting him on the shoulder.
 A sign of respect.

 This is why Athens was the jewel and central power of the Hellenic world.
 Not just for the commerce that made her rich, or the engineers that made her powerful, but for the democracy that made them united.

 And Socrates was one of her citizens.
 Nearing middle aged but in good health.
-His balding head and stubby nose made him rather ordinary in appearance, if it weren't for the hoplite armour he wore and carried with him.
+His balding head and stubby nose made him rather ordinary in appearance, if it weren't for the hoplite armour he half wore and carried with him.
+Bronze shield and helmet, hardened spear, sword, and leather armour.

+As people's hands keep patting his shoulders.

+"Give those Spartans Athenian metal!"
+A teenager cries out to the soldier.
+"Hip hip horray!" responds the crowd.

-As people's hands kept patting his shoulders, he sees a stump near a pier and sits.
+Socrates can't help but smile as he continues walking through the crowd.
+He sees a stump near a pier and walks over as the cheers die down.

 A better place to observe the organized chaos of it all.
-Holding his helmet, he reflects it all looks like ants on so many ant hills.
+Holding his helmet, he feels at its weather leather straps and worn paint, and reflects at the chaos of the people, and thinks they are like ants on so many ant hills.

 Of course better than ants he thinks.
 The Pythagoras school teaches the laws of geometry, workers use them to build the walls, lay the ships, grind the corn, and build the armor.

 Socrates is awoken from his reflection by a crash of wood on stone.
 A Phoenician vessel eases into berth, its wood hull scarred by countless voyages.
-The crew moved with an efficiency born of necessity--like ants he thought again--each man knowing his role without instruction.
+The crew moves with an efficiency born of necessity—like ants he thought again—each man knowing his role without instruction.

-But not ants of course.
+Not ants of course.
 Because each man must learn their place.
 But how?

 Education of course.
-But that thought makes him mourn.
-He long wanted to teach students, as his friends are wont to say, he was plagued by questions.
+That thought makes him mourn.
+He long wanted to teach students, as his friends are wont to say, he is plagued by questions.
 Not the sort his fellow citizens asked about grain prices or political alliances, but deeper puzzles about justice, virtue, the nature of a good life.

-The war horn sounded from the Acropolis.
+The war horn sounds again from the Acropolis.
 Soldiers are being called to their ships.
-Socrates wandered off, he needed to be reminded one more time why he goes to fight.
+Socrates wandered off from the mustering grounds, he told himself he needed to be reminded one more time why he fights.

+Socrates holds his gear one more time.
+Inherited from his father, he will live or die inside this gear, maybe against Spartans with a undying reputation for being the masters of warfare with the hardest of shields and the sharpest of spears.
+He does not want to die, but is sad that his unanswered philosophical questions will die with him.

-As Socrates contemplated the organized chaos of the harbor, his mind wandering between the possible war with Sparta and her allies and his unanswered philosophical questions, a strange sound caught his attention—a cacophony unlike anything he'd heard before.
+Just then a strange sound catches his attention—a cacophony unlike anything he'd heard before.

 #### A New Curious Ship Arrives

 The strange vessel moves with deliberate care toward an empty berth, its crew working in hushed concentration.
-Socrates had seen ships from across the Mediterranean—Egyptian grain haulers, Phoenician traders, even the occasional barbarian craft from beyond the Pillars of Heracles—but this one puzzles him.
-It has Athenian colors, and design but is weathered and filled with cargo covered with leathers.
+Socrates has seen ships from across the Mediterranean—Egyptian grain haulers, Phoenician traders, even the occasional barbarian craft from beyond the Pillars of Heracles—but this one puzzles him.
+It has Athenian colors, and design but is weathered and filled with many cages covered with leathers and tarps.

-What truly caught his attention, however, are the sounds.
+What truly catches his attention, however, are the sounds.

-A cacophony of chirping, chattering, and calls unlike anything heard in an Athenian market drifted across the water.
-These creatures were seemingly still alive.
+A cacophony of chirping, chattering, and calls unlike anything heard in an Athenian market before.
+These many creatures were seemingly all still alive.

 Not unusual for a ship.
 Ships often bring animals for trade and sale.
 But usually large lions, giraffes, and other beasts.

-As the ship drew closer, Socrates could see these creatures were in wooden cages stacked along the deck.
+As the ship draws closer, Socrates could see these creatures are in wooden cages stacked along the deck.
 As the leather tarps are removed, he sees the diversity.
-Birds with brilliant plumage that seemed to shift color in the sunlight, furry creatures of some sort, lizards of impossible variety.
+Birds with brilliant plumage that seem to shift color in the sunlight, furry creatures of some sort, lizards of impossible variety.

 "By Zeus," muttered an old fisherman beside Socrates, "what manner of voyage brings back a floating menagerie?"
-The fisherman taps Socrates shoulder as he walks away, returning to his job.
+The fisherman taps Socrates spear as he walks away too busy with his job to care anymore on the matter.

-As the gangplank lowered, a figure emerged that commanded immediate attention.
-He was perhaps thirty years of age, with the weathered look of a man who had spent months under foreign suns, yet his eyes held an intensity that reminded Socrates of the philosophers who gathered in the agora.
+As the gangplank lowers, a figure emerges that commands immediate attention.
+He is perhaps thirty years of age, with the weathered look of a man who had spent months under foreign suns, yet his eyes hold an intensity that reminds Socrates of the philosophers who gathered in the agora.

-Behind him came his crew, carefully carrying the cages with a reverence usually reserved for sacred objects.
-The man supervised each movement, occasionally making notes on a wax tablet, his attention shifting between his precious cargo and detailed sketches that fluttered in the sea breeze.
+Behind him comes his crew, carefully carrying the cages with a reverence usually reserved for sacred objects.
+The man supervises each movement, occasionally making notes on a wax tablet, his attention shifting between his precious cargo and detailed sketches that flutter in the sea breeze.

-"Careful with the labels of each cage," he called to a sailor.
+"Careful with the labels of each cage," he calls to a sailor.
 "Each variety tells a story!"

 Stories?
 Socrates walks closer to investigate.
 What stories could animals tell?
 The philosopher in him stirred with familiar hunger.
 These were no ants, but a puzzle.
 One last one before his battle.

-The man stepped fully onto the dock.
+The man steps fully onto the dock.
 "Nikias!
-Arrange the bird specimens by island of origin," he called to a young sailor struggling with a cage of peculiar finches.
+Arrange the bird specimens by island of origin," he calls to a young sailor struggling with a cage of peculiar finches.
 "The ones from the eastern archipelago here, the western group there.
 Mind the labels."

 "Again with the labels!
 Did you not write your records already?"

 "The labels!"

-Socrates watched, fascinated, as the crew began organizing the menagerie with methodical precision.
-The man—clearly the expedition's leader—consulted his notes constantly, directing the placement of each cage with the care of a priest arranging sacred offerings.
+Socrates watches, fascinated, as the crew begins organizing the menagerie with methodical precision.
+The man—clearly the expedition's leader—consults his notes constantly, directing the placement of each cage with the care of a priest arranging sacred offerings.

-"These tortoises," the man said, pointing to several large shells that housed creatures with different neck lengths.
+"These tortoises," the man says, pointing to several large shells that housed creatures with different neck lengths.

 Another sailor holds up a cage containing what appears to be the same type of small, dark bird.
 "Where do these go, Zographos?"

-Zographos helps the sailors move the crates off.
+The man, Zographos, helps the sailors move the crates off.
 He returns to arranging his wax tablets, sheets of papyrus, and scrolls.

-The horn rings twice.
+The war horn rings twice.
 Socrates doesn't acknowledge it this time.
 Instead he approaches Zographos.

-"Friend," Socrates began.
+"Friend," Socrates begins.
 "I am Socrates, son of Sophroniscus.
 Welcome home.
-Pray tell, where did return from with such a wondrous variety of cargo."
+Pray tell, where did you return from with such a wondrous variety of cargo."

-"Hello Friend, I see I can see sadly the rumours of war were not exaggerated.
-I pray for your safety and for Sparta to come to his senses."
+"Hello Friend, I can see the rumours of war were not exaggerated.
+I pray for your safety and for the Spartans to come to his senses."

 "I thank you for the well wishes.
-But I can't help but notice you failed to answer the query.
-Is that your intent?"
+But I must note that you fail to answer the query."

 "Friend, I respect the protection you do for our city.
-But tell you where I've been and what we've seen is by no means for conversation here at the dock.
-Pythagoras needed education and students for his work, and I must so, do I."
+But to tell you where I've been and what we've seen is by no means for conversation here at the dock.
+Pythagoras needed education and students for his work, and I will too."

-"A more curious words I cannot remember hearing.
+"More curious words I cannot remember hearing.
 But forgive me, some may not be here to read your scrolls or seat in your academy."
 This incites the response Socrates wanted.

-"Zographos of Athens," says as he gives Socrates his hand.
+"Zographos of Athens," says, as he gives Socrates his hand.
 "I have returned from the Blessed Isles, far beyond the western horizon—islands that Homer never even sang of, where the very foundations of life reveal their secrets.
-Please ask your questions, I can see the fleet is embarking even as we speak.
-They will put on you trial Socrates if you desert, so be quick of questions and comprehension."
+Please ask your questions, I can see the new triremes fleet is embarking even as we speak.
+Finer ships cannot be found anywhere on the seas.
+They will put you on trial Socrates if you desert, so be quick of questions and comprehension."

 Socrates feels his pulse quicken.

 "Why group them by shell shape and cages?"...

-"Because Socrates, the Gods are craftsman with the hammer, and necessity to survive is the anvil!"
+"Because Socrates, the Gods are craftsman with a hammer and the environment is the anvil!"

-Socrates, unable to resist the pull of curiosity that he wants his life to answer, found himself drawn closer to this weathered traveler and his extraordinary cargo.
+Socrates draws his weather gear aside to move closer to this weathered traveler and his extraordinary cargo.
 Something in the man's precise movements and intense gaze suggested a mind as restless as his own.

 #### Socrates Asks Questions